TheArkive/IronToolbar_ahk2/README.md

 Exports the current layout of the buttons.
 States and styles are also preserved.
 The output map is meant to be used with an object serializer in order to save it to disk.

 Recommended serializer: [JSON](https://www.autohotkey.com/boards/viewtopic.php?f=83&t=74799&sid=3c11c9a47a6500664963402ec9ccb082)

-### tb.GetButton()
-Usage: `tb.GetButton(idx)`

-This function returns a button object with the following properties:\
-`index, label, icon, states, styles, idCmd, iString`

-* idx: The 1-based index of the button to get.

-This method is not usually needed for simple useage, but can be used for advanced scripting.

-### tb.GetButtonDims()
-Usage: `dims := tb.GetButtonDims()`

-This returns the tallest button height and the widest button width, as well as the horizontal and vertical padding used in the toolbar.
-The returned object contains the following properties:\
-`{w, h, hPad, vPad}`

-### tb.GetButtonText()
-Usage: `txt := tb.GetButtonText(idx)`

-* idx: The 1-based index of the button specifying the text to retrieve.

 ### tb.HideButton()
 Usage: `tb.HideButton(idx, status)`